- ACRONYMS AND DEFINITIONS

 - BLEEDING DISORDERS | Acquired disorders

-- Acquired bleeding disorders occur when autoantibodies form against clotting factors (factor inhibitors).
-While antibodies may form to any factor, the most common factor affected is Factor VIII.
+- Acquired bleeding disorders can occur when autoantibodies form against clotting factors.
+These antibodies are called factor inhibitors, and while antibodies can form against any factor, the most common factor affected is Factor VIII.

-- Conditions that increase the risk for factor inhibitors include pregnancy, postpartum state, other autoimmune diseases, malignancy, advanced age, and certain medications.
-No underlying disorder is identified in up to 46% of patients.
+- Factor inhibitor syndromes are rare with an estimated annual incidence of the most common syndrome (Factor VIII inhibitor syndrome) being only 1 - 2 persons per million.
+Conditions that increase the risk for factor inhibitors include pregnancy, postpartum state, other autoimmune diseases, malignancy, advanced age (median age at diagnosis is 78 years), and certain medications.
+No underlying disorder is identified in up to 50% of patients.

 - THROMBOPHILIC DISORDERS